Moodle: View and submit assignments

 Submit your work

-1. Click the Add Submission button in the Timeline, Calendar or Assignment page.
+1. Click Add submission (in the Timeline, Calendar or Assignment page).

-Don't see this button?
-The Assignment is closed.
-Check the open and due dates to see the window when you can submit.
+If you don't see an Add submission button: submissions aren't being accepted -- check the Assignment's open and due dates to see the window when you can submit.

 1. Depending on the assignment settings, you may see an Online text box, a File submission window, or both.